-We have shown that exposure to a false claim changes the prescriptive norms and makes donating zero more appropriate.
-It is possible that these effects are mediated by underlying attitudes toward migrants (positive, neutral, or negative).
-We test this with data that comes from a question asked at the end of our experiment.
-The question was "Do you have personal feelings about immigrants to the US?"; response format was "I have positive/ no strong/ negative/ feelings about immigrants to the US."
+By contrast, it is possible that in the migrant caravan treatment, the effects are mediated by activating existing underlying attitudes toward migrants (positive, neutral, or negative).
+We can test this with data we collected that comes from a question asked at the end of our experiment.
+The question was "Do you have personal feelings about immigrants to the US?"
+The response format was "I have positive/ no strong/ negative/ feelings about immigrants to the US."